reactgraphqlacademy/fb-messenger/README.md

 # ReactJS Facebook messenger

-The goal of this exercise is to learn how to use a declarative routing using React Router v4, and data fetching.
+The goals of this exercise are to learn how to use a declarative routing using React Router v4, and learn how to fetch data into your components.

 ## To get started